 To sum up

 As you can see, securing your website is quite easy.
-At Hosting.co.uk we make this even easier for you by offering all the tools, and services you need.
+At Hosting.co.uk we make this even easier for you by offering all the web hosting and security services you need.
 If you have followed these steps, congratulations your website is secure!
 Thanks to encryption technology, reliable hosting and stronger passwords you can safeguard information your customers input from snooping hackers.